-The recent average water stress in Mount Pleasant is moderately low and projected to remain about the same through 2050.
+The average water stress in Mount Pleasant is projected to be about the same around 2050 as around 2015.

-The Pine watershed, which contains Mount Pleasant, SC, has experienced 299 weeks (26% of weeks) since 2000 with some of its area in drought.
+The Copper watershed, which contains Mount Pleasant, SC, has experienced 599 weeks (50% of weeks) since 2000 with some of its area in drought of any level, and 57 weeks (5% of weeks) since 2000 with some of its area in Extreme or Exceptional drought.
 Source: National Drought Monitor.

 Climate change is increasing the risk of drought.
 Water stress (the ratio of water demand to supply) depends on how water utilities source water and their plans to adapt to climate change.
 Property owners can also take steps to reduce their risks from drought.

-The risks presented on this page reflect averages for Mount Pleasant, SC and can vary for individual properties.
-Check your address and request a report describing risks to your property and in your area.
+The risks presented on this page reflect modeled averages for Mount Pleasant, SC under one projected emissions scenario and can vary for individual properties.
+To find out more, check a specific address and request a report describing risks to your property and in your area.